 Our revenue will be adversely impacted if consumers enroll in Medicare or individual and family health insurance plans that reduce our average commission revenue per member.
 Due in part to health care reform, major health insurance carriers and other health insurance carriers have exited the individual and family health insurance market in certain jurisdictions or altogether or reduced individual and family health insurance selling efforts in a large number of states, leading to reduction in our commission rates and changes in the health insurance carrier composition of our commission revenue.
-Since our commission rates vary by carrier, a shift in the mix of products selected by our new members will have an impact on our average commissions for the sale of those plans.
-Given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, many health insurance carriers with which we have a relationship, including large national health insurance carriers, have reduced or eliminated commissions for individual and family health insurance, including for enrollments during the last open enrollment period for 2017 coverage and in a limited number of cases our renewal commissions for individual and family health insurance plans we sold in prior years.
-If these conditions persist or additional carriers reduce or eliminate commissions, our business operating results and financial conditions would be harmed.
+Since our commission rates vary by carrier, a shift in the mix of products selected by our new members will have an impact on our average commission revenue per member.
+We do not plan to offer carriers' individual and family health insurance products on our website if we do not receive commissions for the sale of those plans.
+Given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, many health insurance carriers with which we have a relationship, including large national health insurance carriers, reduced or eliminated commissions for individual and family health insurance, including for enrollments during the last open enrollment period for 2017 coverage and in a limited number of cases our renewal commissions for individual and family health insurance plans we sold in prior years.
+If these conditions persist (and we expect they will for 2018 coverage), or additional carriers reduce or eliminate commissions, our business operating results and financial conditions would be harmed.